Improved list-decodability of random linear binary codes: Lower bound on the list size of random codes

 \end{proof}

-In Lemma~\ref{lem:lb-int}, we record computation used in the proof of Theorem~\ref{thm:lb}; this computation improves over the bounding in \cite{GuruswamiN14} and helps us obtain a better overall list size lower bound. \begin{lemma} Let $0<p<1/2$, $1\le \ell \le L$ be integers and $\mu \defeq 2^{-n}\Vol(n,pn)$.
+In Lemma~\ref{lem:lb-int}, we record computation used in the proof of Theorem~\ref{thm:lb}.
+The proof of Theorem~\ref{thm:lb} uses the second moment method to show that, with high probability there are a positive number of ``bad events'', by showing the expectation of the number of bad events (denoted $W$) is large, and the variance $\Var[W]$ of the number of bad events is comparatively small.
+The bound in Lemma~\ref{lem:lb-int} gives a tighter bound on individual terms in the expansion of $\Var[W]$ than the corresponding bound used in \cite{GuruswamiN14}.
+This helps us obtain a better overall list size lower bound. \begin{lemma} Let $0<p<1/2$, $1\le \ell \le L$ be integers and $\mu \defeq 2^{-n}\Vol(n,pn)$.
+Let $C_p$ and $\alpha_p$ be given by Lemma~\ref{lem:vol-bound-2}.
 Let

-be chosen independently and uniformly at random from $\FF_2^n$ (so there are $2 + 2L-\ell$ points total).
+be chosen independently and uniformly at random from $\mathbb{F}_2^n$ (so there are $2 + 2L-\ell$ points total).
 Let $\calE$ be the event

 Then

 \end{lemma} \begin{proof} First we show the probability of $\calE$ is at most $\mu^{2L-\ell+1}$.
 This is the argument that was presented in \cite{GuruswamiN14}.
 For the event $\calE$ to occur, we need the following necessary (but not necessarily sufficient) conditions: (1) $\Delta(a,x_1)\le pn$ and $\Delta(b,x_1)\le pn$, (2) $\Delta(a,x_i)\le pn$ for $i=2,\dots,L$, and (3) $\Delta(b,y_i)\le pn$ for $i=\ell+1,\dots,L$.
 Notice that each of (1),(2),(3) are independent.
 Using the randomness of $a$ and $b$, (1) happens with probability $\mu^2$.
 Conditioned on the positions of $a$ and $b$, (2) and (3) occur with probability $\mu^{L-1}$ and $\mu^{L-\ell}$, respectively.
 Thus, we have $\Pr\left[\mathcal{E}\right] \leq \mu^{2L-\ell+1}$.